GoldenStone02/Python-IoT-assignment/README.md

 │   │   ├── rfid.py
 │   │   └── servo.py
 │   ├── static/
+│   │   ├── image_upload/   # Storage of images and video
 │   │   └── style.css
 │   ├── templates/
 │   │   ├── base.html       # Used for templating